xdw1995/123/README.md

 The all TXT file is the feature out of all models, and finally all results can be merged averagely to obtain the last result.
  You can also start from scratch using our training files.
  If you need to reproduce the results of generating TXT files, please download our own weights for training.
- All of the diFF and RGB in here are the weights of slowfast's network, which has the same structure so it has common weights, which are trained with different intensities of data, respectively, including raw data training and using Concat inversion plus raw data training, and different interval sampling frame training。
+ All of the diFF and RGB in here are the weights of slowfast's network, which has the same structure so it has common weights, which are trained with different intensities of data, respectively, including raw data training and using Concat inversion plus raw data training, and different interval sampling frame training.

+ Model Download:
  The weight of TSM can be downloaded in https://drive.google.com/file/d/1UibJjxA-klsEa3q-BxtrNhd66Y2rKlqi/view?usp=sharing The all slowfastnetwork can be downloaded in https://drive.google.com/file/d/19op536Vlv3vcewJMxsZPoHuamWHCrYyb/view?usp=sharing https://drive.google.com/file/d/1l0e3RNvLIXRA0jJ8sKYasNFJMfE9fFbn/view?usp=sharing